Kuvelet/Pricing_ChassisParts/README.md

 - D Column = Own Vendor LDP (our internal landed cost)

 - **If the target cost is achievable** (i.e., it results in a markup ≥ 1.4):
-  - We proceed with the **Target Cost to Retailer (`L15`)** as our final price.
+  - I proceed with the **Target Cost to Retailer (`L15`)** as our final price.
-  - This means we can competitively price the product **without violating our minimum profitability policy**.
+  - This means I can competitively price the product **without violating our minimum profitability policy**.

 - **If the target cost is not achievable** (i.e., the markup would fall below 1.4):
-  - We fall back to a **minimum allowed price** that still respects our margin threshold.
+  - I fall back to a **minimum alloId price** that still respects our margin threshold.
-  - This is calculated as **Own Vendor LDP × 1.4**, ensuring we **never go below** the company’s required markup.
+  - This is calculated as **Own Vendor LDP × 1.4**, ensuring I **never go below** the company’s required markup.
 In that case I will flag the SKu for vendor negotiation

 **6)** The **Strategy Used** column provides a clear, human-readable explanation of the pricing decision made for each SKU.
 It is designed to serve as the **go-to reference for upper management**, summarizing which pricing action was taken and why — based on competitor pricing data and internal profitability rules.